Cookie consent management tool by TermsFeed FAQs: Dogsled Tours in Sweden, Finland & Norway | Nature Travels

 We offer a very wide range of dogsled tours with levels of challenge from quite easy to very hard - please see tour information for your chosen tour for details.

 For all tours, you should be in generally good health and enjoy the outdoors, as well as be comfortable living in close proximity with others.
-Some strength is required, particularly when braking the sled when travelling downhill (this is very important, as a poorly-controlled sled can overtake and injure the dogs) or assisting your team when travelling uphill.
+Some strength is required, particularly when braking the sled when travelling downhill (this is very important, as a poorly controlled sled can overtake and injure the dogs) or assisting your team when travelling uphill.

 Going uphill when dog sledding, especially in deep snow, can be hard work